ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 The type expression `'a list` does not designate a single type, it designates a family of types, all the types that can be created by substituing an actual type to type variable `'a`.
 The type expressions `int list`, `bool option list` or `(float -> float) list list` are real types, actual members of the family `'a list`.
 The identifiers `list`, `option` and others are type operators.
 Just like functions, they take parameters, except the parameters are not values, they are types; and result isn't a value but a type too.
 Therfore, simple variants are polymorphic, but not in the same sense as polymorphic variants.
 - Simple variants have [parametric poymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism)
-- Polymorphic variants have a form of [row polymorphism](https://en.wikipedia.org/wiki/Row_polymorphism)
+- Polymorphic variants have a form of [structural polymorphism](https://en.wikipedia.org/wiki/Structural_type_system)

 ## A First Example